Resident234/php.net/pages/www.php.net_language.oop5.abstract.php.md

 ```
 <?php
 $fruit = new Fruit();
-$fruit-&gt;eat();
+$fruit->eat();
 ?>
 ```

 What does that taste like???
-Well, it doesn&apos;t make much sense, so you shouldn&apos;t be able to do that.
+Well, it doesn't make much sense, so you shouldn't be able to do that.
 This is accomplished by making the Fruit class abstract as well as the eat method inside of it.